Cloud MES Software

-Cloud MES is a Manufacturing Execution System delivered through a Software-as-a-Service (SaaS) via public, private, or hybrid clouds.
+A Cloud MES is a Manufacturing Execution System =via public, private, or hybrid clouds.

-MES vendors, like iBase-t provide the software application, while the cloud vendor maintains the hardware, infrastructure, and internet access.
+MES developers like iBase-t provide and update the software application, while the cloud vendor maintains the hardware, infrastructure, and hosting access.
+End users can wield the full power of the MES from anywhere with an internet connection without needing to procure and maintain on-premise infrastructure.

 Cloud MES software removes the burden of physical infrastructure and extended IT staff.
 Instead, technology is offloaded to the cloud, making it affordable and practical for most manufacturers.